The 50 Most-Requested Dance Songs (Based on Real Class Data)

 Dance to These Songs

 We don't just collect this data.
 We use it.
-Every DivaDance class features original choreography to the songs people actually request.
+Every DivaDance choreography class features original choreography to the songs people actually request.
 No pre-set playlists.
 No generic workout mix.
 The songs on this list are in regular rotation across 50+ cities because that's what the people in those cities asked for.

 No dance experience required.
 All levels.
 All adults.
 We break every move down step by step.